ceejbot/skyrim-modding/slides.md

 I wrote Rust cli tools to help:

-- `md2nexus`: a tool converting markdown to NexusMod's BBCode (which is awful)
+- `md2nexus`: convert markdown to NexusMod's BBCode (which is awful)
-- `mcm-meta-helper`: a helper tool for managing translation string files
+- `mcm-meta-helper`: manage translation string files; UCS-2 is hard to work with
-- `priority-sync`: a tool for syncing mod order across profiles (for testing with many setups to repro player problems)
+- `priority-sync`: sync mod order across MO2 profiles; for testing with many setups to repro player problems

 ^ All of these are Rust cli tools.
 The third one is notable because there is a python plugin for Mod Organizer 2 that does this, but it's extremely slow and buggy.
 I wrote a ridiculously fast tool that does something simpler but easier to make reliable.
 All of these are in the `ceejbot` github, btw, if you want to see how nice writing CLIs in Rust is, thanks to the `clap` crate.